 - Excellent job prospects in the Clark County School District

-Supported by a US Department of Education grant - Project m-NET, the Alternative Routes to Licensure (ARL) Program offers unique opportunities for individuals with successful employment histories, and Bachelor's degrees in areas other than education, to enter the teaching profession.
+A US Department of Education grant, Project m-NET, supports candidates in the Alternative Routes to Licensure (ARL) Program.
+Project m-NET offers unique opportunities for individuals with successful employment histories, and Bachelor's degrees in areas other than education, to enter the teaching profession.

 As provided by the Nevada Department of Education, the UNLV Business and Industry License Program, offered through the Career & Technical and Postsecondary Education program, provides courses required to maintain an individual’s initial license.